What is Absorption Costing?

 As per the contract pricing, the per-unit price = $5,000,000 / 2,500,000 = $2.00 per mobile case

 Since this method shows lower product costs than the pricing offered in the contract, the order should be accepted.

 |Absorption Costing Formula =||

-Relevance and Use of Absorption Costing Formula
+Relevance and Use

-It is very important to understand the concept of AC formula because it helps a company to determine the contribution margin of a product and that eventually helps in the break-even analysis.
+It is very important to understand the concept of AC formula because it helps a company to determine the contribution marginContribution MarginThe contribution margin is a metric that shows how much a company's net sales contribute to fixed expenses and net profit after covering the variable expenses.
+As a result, we deduct the total variable expenses from the net sales when computing the contribution. of a product and that eventually helps in the break-even analysis.
 Based on the break-even analysis can decide the number of units required to be produced by the company in order to be able to book a profit.
-Further, the application of AC in the production of additional units eventually adds to the bottom line of the company in terms of profit since the additional units would not cost the company any additional fixed cost.
+Further, the application of AC in the production of additional units eventually adds to the bottom lineBottom LineThe bottom line refers to the net earnings or profit a company generates from its business operations in a particular accounting period that appears at the end of the income statement.
+A company adopts strategies to reduce costs or raise income to improve its bottom line. of the company in terms of profit since the additional units would not cost the company an additional fixed cost.
 Another advantage of AC is that it is GAAP compliant.

 This has been a guide to what is Absorption Costing.
 Here we discuss how to calculate Absorption Cost and its formula along with the practical examples and downloadable excel sheet.
 You can learn more about accounting from the following articles –